Vervain Theatre Production

 These ancient plays have come down to us in fragmentary form.
 However most of the Samia, has survived and I have utilised the extant text (in modern English translation) and added new material of my own.
 In the original, performances would have included several song and dance numbers by a chorus.
 The text for these dances has not survived but I have written some new ones, basing them on ancient and modern models.
 These round out the play, giving it more potential to provide a satisfying theatrical experience.

-A staging of the play in February 2019, by Chris Vervain Mask Theatre, has been filmed.
-Short scenes are viewable on Youtube here, here and here.
-More clips from the film will be posted to YouTube later.
+A staging of the play in February 2019, by Chris Vervain Mask Theatre, has been filmed and the complete performance is viewable on Youtube as Not the Same Old Samia.
+Some short extracts are also available here, here and here.

 Some images from the performance are shown below.